Wordius/haconby/content/posts/2025-07-20-gbe-buys-china-made-panels.md

 >
 > "GBE will seek to uphold these requirements in its contracting arrangements and are actively engaging with international partners to raise the bar globally on solar supply chain accountability."

-What is the point in having modern slavery rules if your own government can’t be trusted to stick to them?
+What is the point of having modern slavery rules if you, the government, can’t be trusted to adhere to them?